cbhud/organichealth-store/README.md

 ---

-## Utility Scripts
+- **Utility Scripts:**

-- `add_to_cart.php`: Handles AJAX requests for adding products to the user's cart and updating cart contents.
+  - Handles AJAX requests for adding products to the user's cart and updating cart contents.
-- `filter_products.php`: Implements server-side filtering logic for product searches and category browsing.
+  - Implements server-side filtering logic for product searches and category browsing.
-- `productshint.php`: Provides live interactive search box suggestions on products.php page.
+  - Provides live interactive search box suggestions on the products listing page.
-- `deleteproduct.php`: Enables secure deletion of products by authorized admins.
+  - Enables secure deletion of products by authorized admins.
-- `update_order.php`: Allows order status or details to be updated by admins.
+  - Allows admins to update order status or details.
-- `admin_report.php`: Generates downloadable CSV reports (sales, inventory, etc...) for admin review.
+  - Generates downloadable CSV reports (sales, inventory, etc.) for admin review.

-These utility scripts ensure modularity, security, and maintainability, enabling robust store operations and delivering a secure, user-friendly online shopping experience that is ready for production or further development.
+  - Centralizes secure database connections and session management.

 ---

+Organic Health Store demonstrates a comprehensive approach to building a modern, secure, and user-friendly e-commerce application with PHP.
+By combining robust backend architecture, responsive frontend design, and carefully structured utility scripts, the project delivers a complete online store experience suitable for real-world deployment or further development.
+The modular codebase and best practices in security and maintainability ensure the platform is both scalable and adaptable for future needs.